 Audience: When you say conjure, what does that mean?
 Does it mean to evoke, to call on some entity?

-Speaker: We have available the gnostic prayer book, which contains prayers from most of the major traditions.
+Instructor: We have available the Gnostic Prayer Book, which contains prayers from most of the major traditions.
 It says here, "To conjure, comes from the Latin cum-jurare," meaning "to swear together."
 It means to invoke a superior force in order to be in communion with it.
 This indicates that we are asking a being to resonate with the Christ-force.
 So in the prayer to the solar logos, we say, "I conjure Thee!" we invoke the Lord so we are in harmony with Him.
 When we conjure, we bring down, we invoke the Christ.